ROCm/MIVisionX/README.md

 <p align="center"><img width="80%" src="docs/images/modelCompilerWorkflow.png" /></p>

-Neural Net Model Compiler & Optimizer ([model_compiler](model_compiler#neural-net-model-compiler--optimizer)) converts pre-trained neural net models to MIVisionX runtime code for optimized inference.
+[Neural Net Model Compiler & Optimizer](model_compiler#neural-net-model-compiler--optimizer) converts pre-trained neural net models to MIVisionX runtime code for optimized inference.

 ## RALI
 The Radeon Augmentation Library - [RALI](rali/README.md) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user.